-1. If the message is from a legitimate company that you can identify, or an SMS service you've previously signed up to, reply STOP and they shouldn't send any further messages.
+- Check whether the message is from a legitimate company or a service we have previously signed up to.
+If it is, we should be able to reply "STOP" and they shouldn't send any further messages

 Replying could alert the spammers to your number being active and will most likely result in further unwanted messages.

-Instead, forward the message and the number it came from to your network's spam blocking service:
+Instead, we should forward the message and the number it came from to 7726.